Khalil-ba/LeetSquad/README.md

 ## 1. Environment Setup

 This section provides instructions for setting up the runtime of the green agent.

+**Important: All commands below assume you are running from the project’s root directory.**

 ### 1.1 AWS Credentials Setup